diffsky/AnyBar/README.md

 AppleScript:

 ```
-tell application "AnyBar" to set image name to "blue"
+tell application "AnyBar" to set message to "green Success"

-tell application "AnyBar" to set current to get image name as Unicode text
+tell application "AnyBar" to set current to get message as Unicode text
 display notification current
 ```